amysw13/Remote_sensing_GIS_coral_bleaching/README.md

 Part A write up - Produce and present a map of temperature deviations from the long-term average with appropriate caption, which includes the key findings and interpretation of the figure.
 Discuss why the location of the mass-bleaching event can or cannot be identified on a map of temperature deviations from the long-term average.
 This discussion should include reference to the biological process of thermally induced coral bleaching, the calculation process (temporal resolution, comparison to integrated anomaly calculations, averaging across years by month) and limitation of remote sensing.
 Discuss the presence of potential local temperature refugia.
 This discussion should integrate oceanography concepts, including local predominant currents.
 This section should be around 600 words.

-PART B: Spatial and temporal trends in sea surface temperature anomalies as it relates to a mass bleaching event.
+## Part B: Spatial and temporal trends in sea surface temperature anomalies as it relates to a mass bleaching event.

 Coral-bleaching susceptibility linked to the variability of the system (Donner 2011, Oliver & Palumbi 2011) and degree of exposure to environmental anomalies (Maina et al. 2008, 2011, Donner 2011).